-Though the atmosphere will always have PM2.5, certain levels are considered dangerously high.
-A guide from AIRNow, shows that exposure levels above 151 are very unhealthy and dangerous for everyone.
+Though the atmosphere will always have PM2.5, certain levels are dangerously high.
+A guide from AIRNow shows that exposure levels above 151 are very unhealthy and dangerous for everyone.

 1) Why is it called 2.5?

 The ‘2.5’ in PM 2.5 refers to the size of the pollutant in micrometers.
-Particulate pollutants vary in size and the smaller they are, the more damage they cause to your health.
-Particulates that have a diameter of 10 micrometers or less are called PM10.
+Additionally, particulate pollutants vary in size and the smaller they are, the more damage they cause to your health.
+PM10 is particulates that have a diameter of 10 micrometers or less.
 Dust particles are the main source of PM10.

 PM2.5 is comparatively much smaller in size as compared to other particles and pollutants.

-Particulates that have a diameter of 2.5 micrometers or less are called PM2.5.
+Meanwhile, PM 2.5 is particulates that have a diameter of 2.5 micrometers or smaller.
 These particles are so small that they can only be viewed under a microscope.
-Their small size makes them much deadlier than PM10.
+Therefore, their small size makes them much deadlier than PM10.

 2) Where does it come from?